 Once the application passes through the advertisement period, if it has not met with any objections, the mark can be registered, and a certificate is issued.

-With this in mind, the process is in fact efficient and streamlined.
+With this in mind, the process of trade mark registration is, in fact, efficient and streamlined.
 That said, the time taken to registration should be factored in to business plans, to ensure that any applications are filed in good time to achieve protection before a product or service is launched.